 There are way too many to mention.
 If you look at your recent Amazon delivery you will probably see multiple data matrix labels.
 These can help Amazon do anything from tracking warehouse slotting, to delivery tracking, to package contents and more.
 Many data matrix labels codes are spun out of ERP systems and are associated with product IDs.

-Many industries such as Food and Pharma have requirements for product traceability through the supply chain.
+Many industries such as Food and Pharma have requirements for product traceability throughout production, warehouse and supply chain.
 Our labels have been used for packaging, cases and individual products to create the data and transparency needed for regulations.
 Many people believe that using Zeebra data matrix printers is the easiest but we would enccourage you to talk with larger organizations (Amazon) who pull data matrix labels off a roll due to this process being more cost effective.

 For larger projects Midwest Label can work with you on quality control procedures to ensure your data matrix labels are ISO 15434 compliant.
 We have a digitalized process that we can use to scan data matrix labels and log the findings.
 ISO/IEC 15434 is a specification and syntax for automatic identification and data capture techniques commonly used in 2D barcodes such as Data Matrix.